olivsinz/twig-number-abbreviation-extension/README.md

 The Number abbreviation Extension
 =================================

-This extension is inspired by the work of [Our Code World] (https://ourcodeworld.com/articles/read/786/how-to-create-the-abbreviation-of-a-number-in-php).
+This extension is inspired by the work of [Our Code World](https://ourcodeworld.com/articles/read/786/how-to-create-the-abbreviation-of-a-number-in-php).
 The Number abbreviation extension provides the following filters:

 * ``exact_abbr``